 Pye lake is in the Sayward forest area on Vancouver Island and has some great camping and fishing.
-There are rainbow and cutthroat trout here and some very big dolly varden char that can reach 1.5 kg.
+There are rainbow and cutthroat trout here and some very big dolly Varden char that can reach 1.5 kg.
 These fish can put up quite a fight.
 Best fishing starts about an hour before dark, the night bite.
-The lake is 80 meters deep in the middle and this it has a good afternoon bite when you are trolling deep here, fly fishing early morning in the shallow places is another good fishing opportunity.
+The lake is 80 meters deep in the middle, and it has a good afternoon bite when you are trolling deep here, fly-fishing early morning in the shallow places is another good fishing opportunity.
 The cutthroats like a dry fly and will rise to them regularly.